geoffles/geoffles.github.io/_posts/2019-01-31-progress-in-bash.md

 # Notes

-Bash only supports integers, therefore your number ranges should be projected into a range such that this is not an issue (eg, for the remaining time estimate)
+Bash only supports integers, therefore your number ranges should be projected into a range such that this is not an issue (eg, for the remaining time estimate).

-By placing your percent completed first, ConEmu will detect the progress and display it in the task bar and in the window title
+ConEmu will cleverly detect the precentage when it is surrounded by whitespace it seems.

 # Conclusion